How IKEA and Nordstrom are Revolutionizing Retail and How to Keep Up - 3 minutes read

 Bring the personal touch to online shopping

 American department store Nordstrom understands that adding the personal touch can help distinguish yourself as a company that is willing to go the extra mile.
-Their “Stylists” service is a platform that allows sales associates to provide their expertise to customers online.
+Their Stylists service is a platform that allows sales associates to provide their expertise to customers online.
 Any user can quickly get in touch with a sales associate for instant fashion advice or request curated looks on their website.
 This allows Nordstrom to provide a consistent standard of personal service across both channels.

-Leverage new technologies to improve the store experience
+Leverage mobile to enhance the store experience

-Mobile plays a crucial role in the decision making process of customers, even in stores.
+With ecommerce in Australia rapidly growing, mobile plays a crucial role in the decision making process of customers, even in stores.
 More than 3/4 shoppers use mobile devices along with physical shopping.
-By optimising mobile content you can take control of how customers engage with your brand online.
+By optimising mobile content you can take control of how customers engage with your brand on this increasingly important channel.